Best Medicare Advantage Plans in Texas (2026)

 Best Medicare Advantage Providers in Texas

-Devoted Health ranks first for HMO plans with a 5-star CMS rating and $0 monthly premiums, though its $3,847 average maximum out-of-pocket cost runs higher than other options.
-Alignment Health Plan ranks first for HMO-POS plans with a 4.5-star rating, $0 average premium and $2,950 average MOOP.
-WellCare ranks first for PPO options at $0 monthly, offering network flexibility despite a $5,439 maximum out-of-pocket limit.
+Devoted Health is MoneyGeek's top HMO pick in Texas with a 5-star CMS rating and $0 monthly premiums, with $3,847 average out-of-pocket maximum.
+Alignment Health Plan leads HMO-POS plans with a 4.5-star rating, $0 average premium and the lowest average MOOP in its category at $2,950.
+Wellcare costs $0 per month with out-of-network access and a $5,439 out-of-pocket maximum.

 HMODevoted Health5.00$0$3,847DEVOTED GIVEBACK 008 TX (HMO)